gpoell/qmul-rbh-gui/README.md

 3. Receive data from the server
 4. Close the connection

 Most of the variation in the steps outlined above occurs while receiving data from the server, specifically with reading messages from the server buffer.
 It is required to specify the size of the buffer to read, and the size of every message varies which can cause information to overflow and spawn downstream issues.
-To simplify the protocol, a fixed message size of ### bytes (in progress) is always sent from the server and read until a null terminating character is received.
-Ideally we would want to determine the length of each message prior to reading it, possibly through prefixing messages with headers, to minimize the waste.
+To simplify the protocol, a fixed message size of 64 bytes is always sent from the server and read until a null terminating character is received.
+Ideally, we would want to determine the length of each message prior to reading it, possibly through prefixing messages with headers, to optimize space.
 For now, the prefixed size is small enough to avoid noticeable performance issues.

 </details>